Elliott Investment Management: Waterstones

 In April 2018, Elliott bought a majority stake in Waterstones, leaving Alexander Mamut's Lynwood Investments with a minority holding.
 The sale completed in May 2018.
 James Daunt will remain as chief executive.

 AC Milan

-In July 2018, Elliott Management was confirmed as the official proprietor of Italian football club A.C.
-Milan with 99.93% of the stakes of the club, after erstwhile owner Li Yonghong defaulted on his €415M debt to Elliott.
-Elliott immediately started dismissing board members at Rossoneri Sport Investment Lux, which is the company that controls AC Milan.
+In July 2018, Elliott Management took ownership of Italian football club AC Milan with a 99.93% stake in the club, after previous owner Li Yonghong defaulted on a €415M debt to Elliott.
+Elliott immediately started dismissing board members at Rossoneri Sport Investment Lux, the company through which Li Yonghong held AC Milan.
 On 10 July 2018, Paul Singer declared in an official statement to implant €50M of equity capital to stabilize the finances within the club.
 In June 2022, RedBird Capital Partners agreed to acquire the club from Elliott for €1.2 billion.

 Barnes & Noble

 On 7 June 2019, Elliott Management announced it would acquire Barnes & Noble for around $683 million.
 On 7 August 2019, Elliott Management completed the acquisition of the company.
 James Daunt will be CEO of both Waterstones and Barnes & Noble and will relocate from London to New York.
 On 7 August 2019, Barnes & Noble became a privately held, wholly owned subsidiary of Elliott.